All Eyez on Me (Monica album): Release and performance

 Though originally expected to be released worldwide, All Eyez on Me received a wide release on September 11, 2002, in Japan only.
 The set was initially scheduled for a US release in July 2002 and then pushed back to August and September before a November 12 release date was set.
 By the time it was being scheduled for domestic release however, All Eyez on Me had been heavily bootlegged in Japan and become widely available through Internet file-sharing services.
-In addition, the first single released from the project, "All Eyez on Me" had experienced moderate success on the charts, while follow-up "Too Hood" also got a lukewarm response.
+In addition, the first single released from the project, "All Eyez on Me" had experienced moderate success on the charts, while promotional single "Too Hood" also got a lukewarm response.
 As a result, the album was pulled from stores days after the release and Monica's label J Records asked her to substantially reconstruct the record with a host of new producers, including musician Missy Elliott who would emerge as the new version's executive producer.

-Though Rodney Jerkins-produced "Ain't Gonna Cry No More" was considered to be released as a single at times, All Eyez on Me yielded just two singles.
+Though Rodney Jerkins-produced "Ain't Gonna Cry No More" was considered to be released as a single at times, All Eyez on Me yielded just one single.
 Its lead single, "All Eyez on Me", entered the top 40 in Australia and New Zealand but barely made it to the top 70 of the US Billboard Hot 100 chart and peaked at number 24 on the component Hot R&B/Hip-Hop Singles & Tracks chart.
-The second single, "Too Hood", featuring Jermaine Dupri, received a limited vinyl release only since J Records denied to produce a music video for the song.
+The first and only promotional single, "Too Hood", featuring Jermaine Dupri, received a limited vinyl release only since J Records denied to produce a music video for the song.
 It, however, was included on a limited edition bonus CD with re-worked After the Storm in 2003.